Getting Started with Wicca

 The threefold law is also central to many Wiccan traditions.
 This is the idea that whatever you do will come back to you threefold.
 This can happen in a positive or negative way depending on your initial action.
 It is thought that if someone is unkind and acts meanly that this energy will come back into their lives trebled.
 In contrast, kindness and compassion will be returned to a person in the same way.
 Like with the Rede, your intention is important in following the threefold law.
 Everyone has off days or may say an unkind thing in the heat of a moment, no one is perfect.
 Again it is the intention of your actions that is important.
 This can help remind us to behave in more positive ways and to think before we act or speak.
 The threefold rule is also a good way to be mindful of your blessings, skills and the abundance that is possible in life.

 Festivals and Sabbats

 The human relationship with the earth is remembered and celebrated in eight seasonal festivals known as the Sabbats.
-These festivals are connected to changes in the earth itself such as the changing seasons or to human created events such as harvests.
+These festivals are connected to changes in the earth such as the changing seasons or to human-created events such as harvests.
 Esbats are celebrations based on the lunar cycle and some Wiccans also mark the new and full moons each month.
 The exact Sabbats dates vary year to year and are pin-pointed using astrologically.
 However, many people chose to celebrate each sabbat on a set day every year.
 Either of these practices is considered perfectly acceptable and you should do whichever feels right for you.

 © 2013 Claire